What do winter buyers want?

 So if you’re looking to sell in winter, what are some of the features which buyers are looking for?

 Having to spend time and money doing up a home so it is warm in the winter on a limited time frame is a real hassle, so when you list your home make sure it will keep the heat in.

-This is something we have discussed in our April home checklist, but it bears repeating.
-Check your windows, ceiling, doors and any vents for cracking or wear and tear.
+Check windows, ceiling, doors and any vents for cracking or wear and tear.
 Seal these, and make sure your curtains are the right material to efficiently retain the heat of the day.
 The Federal government YourHome website is a treasure trove for tips and tricks for making this work, as is that checklist.

-If you have a fireplace in your home, it can be a real selling point in the winter.
+If you have a fireplace in your home, it can be a great selling point in the winter.
 In fact, heaters, candles and clear lighting can all create a warm, comfortable atmosphere in the home.
-As sunshine hours decline (to as little as 4 or 5 per day in parts of Tasmania, according to the Bureau of Meteorology), it is important to prevent your home from becoming too dark.

 Change your bulbs, perhaps go with some brighter colours in living areas and strategically place lamps and other lighting effects to maximise the brightness and warmth of your property.